mlz-ictrl/nicos/doc/source/services/watchdog.rst

    condition.
 It should be short enough to fit into SMS messages if you want to use SMS notifications.

-**priority**
+**type**
-   The priority of the message.
-There are three defined priorities:
+   The type of the message, default is ``'default'``.

+   The ``notifiers`` parameter of the Watchdog device is a dictionary that maps type names to a list of notifiers to use for this type.
+In the example above, the type "default" sends an email, while the type "critical" also sends an SMS.
+Another use case would be to have two different mail notifiers that send mail to different receivers.

-   * priority 0 -- do not emit warnings or notifications.
+   A type of ``''`` does not emit notifications.
 This is only useful when "pausecount" is set, see below.
-   * priority 1 -- emit a warnings and send notifications using the notifiers specified in "notifiers_1".
-   * priority 2 -- emit a warnings and send notifications using the notifiers specified in "notifiers_2".

-   The default priority is 1.

    See :ref:`notifiers` for a list of classes that can be used as notifiers.